TriPed-Robot/joint_level_control/docs/error_handling.md

 |SPI_PARITY_ERROR   |Parity of spi message is wrong.
 Maybe wrong timings for spi transfer.   |Check if spi mode is correct.   |5   |
 |ANGLE_OUT_OF_BOUNDS_ERROR   |Incorrect sensor value!   |Check sensor connections!   |error threshold   |
 |JOINT_LIMIT_ERROR   |Unfeasible sensor value!   |Check sensor position, initialisation and joint limits.   |error threshold   |

+## Other errors
+`gpio/set-value`: A problem with writing to the multiplexer pins occurred.
+Usually occurs if a node (probably swing/left/joint) doesn't start correctly, e.g. problems with loading the rosparams.
+In this case relaunch the application.

+The program will initialize correctly, but stops after that. the joint states topics and diagnostics topics won't get updated.
+It is not certain what causes this error.
+The only known fix is to change something minor in the code and recompile the catkin package.
+This error most likely has to do with the boost mutex, which is used to counter race conditions between the spi write accesses of the different joints / sensors.